 Child support can be ordered temporarily before the final custody trial at a pendente lite hearing or at the agreement of both parties.
 If one parent is awarded custody, that parent can file for child support outside the case if they didn’t ask for it in the case; or if it’s in the case, the court can set the pendente lite hearing and make a child support order.
 The parent who does not have custody would probably be the one paying child support.
 The court can backdate the child support to the date of filing in many cases.

-For more information on Child Support In a Maryland Divorce Case, an initial consultation is your next best step.
+For more information on Child Support Laws in Maryland State, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (240) 331-0083 today.